manuelecastro/evry-s-university/README.md

 git clone your_fork_ssh.git
 cd evry-s-university
-git checkout -b firstname-lastname
+git checkout -b firstname-lastname git push origin firstname-lastname git checkout -b funcionality-1
 ```

 **Do not code into the main branch, it will give you an error when uploading to Github.
-You must use your branch to perform your exercises and send a PR every time a functionality is ready or you want a review for some reason.**
+You must use your branch to perform your exercises and send a PR every time a functionality is ready or you want a review for some reason.
+The PR must be sent from funcionality-x branch to your main branch (firstname-lastname)**

 > Note: If you find something that is not coherent, let me know.